IncrediDexer/Incredibox-Template-Rem/README.md

 All i have done is make this work on ios devices.

-(Remove This File after Creating A Repo With This Template)
+(Remove The README.md File after Creating A Repo With This Template)